Skip to main content

 • Current.
 Failure to comply with new or amended laws may create additional exposure for employee litigation.

 • In line with contract requirements.
 Employee discipline involving employees working under an employment contract must be consistent with their contract terms.
-Review employment contracts for these employees before imposing discipline.

 • Respectful of protected activity.
 Employers must not maintain policies that impose employee discipline for protected activities.